saieshtadepalli06/Capstone-Initiation/README.md

 ## Learning

 One of the key takeaways from this project was gaining valuable experience in collaborative teamwork.
-Overcoming initial challenges in finding a common workspace, our team learned to allocate tasks efficiently, ensuring a seamless workflow.
+Overcoming initial challenges in finding a common workspace, I learned to allocate tasks efficiently, ensuring a seamless workflow.
 This experience enhanced my ability to collaborate effectively within a team, demonstrating adaptability and coordination in a dynamic project environment.
 Working within a defined time frame highlighted the importance of time management in project delivery.

 Through careful planning and prioritization, I developed skills in meeting deadlines and delivering project milestones on schedule.
 This experience reinforced the significance of efficient time utilization in achieving successful outcomes.
 The project provided an opportunity for extensive research into various machine learning models.
 By evaluating their suitability for specific project requirements, I expanded my knowledge of different model architectures, enhancing my understanding of when to apply each model to achieve optimal results.